tetsudai/Lively/README.md

     - Find the most recent version of this website
     - Deploying this site on your local production machine
     - Other things to note
+- Filesystem
 - Layout
-    - Layout
+    - Background Image
 - Mobile responsiveness
-- CDN link descriptions
-- Hosting
+- Deployment

 ***